kellykochanski/rescal-snow/README.md

 ChangeLog	NEWS		compile		depcomp		src
 INSTALL		README		config.h.in	install-sh
 ```
-> *Navigation* All further blocks of bash instructions start from this directory for consistency.
+**All further blocks of bash instructions start from this directory for consistency.**

 ### Installation